 The Joanneum Quarter

-From 2011 on, the Joanneum Quarter is not only the centerpiece of Austria’s first public museum, but also brings an important focus to the area Neutorgasse/Kalchberggasse/Raubergasse, bringing new life into a part of the inner city that had over time lost some of its allure.
+From 2011 on, the Joanneum Quarter will not only be the centerpiece of Austria’s first public museum, but will also bring an important focus to the area Neutorgasse/Kalchberggasse/Raubergasse, bringing new life into a part of the inner city that had over time lost some of its allure.
 The Styrian State Library, also founded in 1811, has found a new home in the Joanneum Quarter, both fulfilling the demands of a broad audience of readers and assuring the responsible conservation of its comprehensive holdings.
-Together with the Neue Galerie Graz, the Multimedia Collections and the new Natural History Museum the oldest and largest Austrian State library is an essential addition to the Joanneum Quarter and its lively mixture of art, culture and knowledge!
+Together with the Neue Galerie Graz, the Multimedia Collections and the new Natural History Museum (from March 2013) the oldest and largest Austrian State library is an essential addition to the Joanneum Quarter and its lively mixture of art, culture and knowledge!